What Products do I need to Order?

 Answer: Yes, if you are using a machine to apply the rubbing compound.
 These swirl marks can be taken out with a polishing compound which is much finer than rubbing compound.

 Answer: Only if applied incorrectly.
-If you use the wrong kind of material to apply the compound, you will dull the paint and leave scratch marks.
+If you use the wrong kind of material to apply the compound, you will dull the finish and leave scratch marks.
 You must use an old, clean cotton T-shirt.
 Do not use terry cloth, shop rags, paper towels.
 Also, make sure the T-Shirt is clean!
 Just one small piece of grit in the T-Shirt will scratch your finish.

 Question: What is the difference between your rubbing compound and the stuff they sell in the stores?